GUT-AI/gut-ai/FAQ/README.rst

 **8. Is GUT-AI Foundation and GUT-AI Network one and the same?**

 No, not at all.
 In order to join the `Foundation <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:About>`_, you will need to purchase its dedicated **governance token**.
-In order to participate in the Network, you will need to buy the AGI **utility token**, as explain in Q10.
+In order to participate in the `Network <https://gutai.miraheze.org/wiki/Network>`_, you will need to buy the AGI **utility token**, as explain in Q10.
 Crucially, the Network and the Foundation have distinct, independent and completely unrelated governance systems with one another.
 In other words, governance token holders do not influence the Network in any way, and likewise, utility token holders do not influence the Foundation in any way.
 More details in the `Whitepaper <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:Whitepaper>`_.

 **9. Do I need a permission or some kind of membership to join GUT-AI Initiative?**